Dear Church Family,

 2. What if I don't feel comfortable coming back to church yet?
 Stay home!
 We do not want anyone to feel pressure to attend if they do not feel comfortable.
 Also, we cannot stress enough how important it is for you to stay home if you are showing any symptoms of COVID-19 (e.g., frequent cough, fever, difficulty breathing, chills, body aches, sore throat, etc.) or have been in close contact with someone who has COVID-19.

 3. Will I still be able to access the services online?
-We are still working out the details, but yes, we will make sure that all of the services are available online for those who cannot attend.
+Yes, all of the services will be available online for those who cannot attend.

 4. Will there be any children's programs or nursery?
 Unfortunately, we are not able to offer nursery or children’s programs.

 5. Will the church bulletin still be sent via email?
 We are planning to provide both paper versions of the bulletin (at the Sunday morning services) and electronic copies (via email).